stephenlienharrell/S3-NEXRAD-Search/README.md

 # S3 NEXRAD Search
-This command line tool and python library searches the NEXRAD dataset based on a lat/lon domain and time range.
+This command line tool and python library searches the NEXRAD dataset based on a latitude and longitdue based domain and time range.
 It returns relevant files within the dataset with the option to download them.